Free Printable Drawstring Bag Pattern (with French Seams)

 Purchase a drawstring or ribbon.
 Or you can make easy custom fabric ties out of any fabric you have.

+See these tutorials to show you how.
+DIY fabric ties or DIY Knit Ties.
 Another option is to buy a 1/2-inch wide double-fold bias tape and sew the open sides together.

+You’ll need two separate drawstrings.
 Adjust the drawstring length to suit the size of your bag proportionally.

 Each drawstring should be two times the width of your bag and two times the tail length you want on both sides.
+I like to leave approximately 3-6 inches on each side to tie or grab but use your own preference.

 9 Push the first drawstring through the casings from one side using a safety pin or drawstring threader.